ntjess/wrap-it/wrap-it.typ

     }
     return (
       wrapped: _rewrap(body, new-children),
-      rest: _rewrap(body, new-rest)
+      rest: _rewrap(body, new-rest),
     )
   }
-  panic(
-    "This function should only be called if the seq child should be split" )
+  panic("This function should only be called if the seq child should be split") }
-}

 #let split-has-body(body, height-func, goal-height, align, splitter-func) = {